Toto Carlyle II vs Toto Vespin II – Which is the Better Toilet?

 4. Repairs and Maintenance

-If you buy Toto Vespin II you will deal with the above issues at some time in your toilet’s life.
-They are however non-existent with the Toto Carlyle II since it does not have the above toilet tank parts.
+If you buy Toto Vespin II, you will deal with the above issues at some time in your toilet’s life.
+They are, however, non-existent with the Toto Carlyle II since it does not have the above toilet tank parts.

-The danger of buying Toto Carlyle II is that if one piece (the tank or the bowl) cracks you will have to replace the entire toilet.
-On the other hand, if you have the Toto Vespin II you will only need to replace the broken piece.
+The danger of buying Toto Carlyle II is that if one piece (the tank or the bowl) cracks, you will have to replace the entire toilet.
+On the other hand, if you have the Toto Vespin II, you will only need to replace the broken piece.

 5. Toilet Dimensions

-Toto Carlyle II and Toto Vespin II have all of their dimensions equal apart from their heights.
+Toto Carlyle II and Toto Vespin II have all their dimensions equal apart from their heights.
 Toto Vespin II is about 2 inches taller than Toto Carlyle II, making the Carlyle II more compact, as is the case with all one-piece toilets.

-Both of them however are comfort height toilets, and are hence compliant with the requirements of the Americans with Disabilities Act (ADA).
-Each has a bowl height of 16.125 inches which translates to 17.25 inches seat height.
+Both of them, however, are comfort-height toilets and are, hence, compliant with the requirements of the Americans with Disabilities Act (ADA).
+Each has a bowl height of 16.125 inches, which translates to 17.25 inches seat height.

 6. Cost

 You can also buy each of these toilets with a Toto washlet (bidet seat) instead of the regular toilet seats.
-Their prices will significantly go up however.
-If you do not want a Toto washlet check out some of the best bidet toilet seats in this post.
+Their prices will significantly go up, however.
+If you do not want a Toto washlet, check out some of the best bidet toilet seats in this post.

 7. Shipping

-Toto Carlyle II will be shipped to you in one big box while Toto Vespin II will be shipped in two separate boxes, one with the bowl and the other with the tank.
-Does it make a difference though?
+Toto Carlyle II will be shipped to you in one big box, while Toto Vespin II will be shipped in two separate boxes, one with the bowl and the other with the tank.
+Does it make a difference, though?

 Due to their odd shape and weight, one-piece toilets tend to break more during shipping than two-piece toilets.
-Although toilets these days are nicely wrapped and hardly ever breaks, the chance of a one-piece toilet breaking during shipping is higher than that of a two-piece toilet.
+Although toilets these days are nicely wrapped and hardly ever break, the chance of a one-piece toilet breaking during shipping is higher than that of a two-piece toilet.

 Similarities between Toto Carlyle II and Toto Vespin II